lakshmeesh625/lakshmeesh625/README.md

 ### What I'm up to

-- Building projects that solve real problems, not just tutorial clones
+- Building projects that solve real problems
 - Learning backend deeply — the parts that matter when things go wrong
 - Open to junior / early-career roles where I can contribute and grow fast